rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/helm.md

 ## 🍹 Deploying Mocktail with Helm
 [Mocktail](https://github.com/Huseyinnurbaki/mocktail) is a minimalist server that allows you to define and test custom API endpoints.
-We'll use it to demonstrate deploying using a Helm chart.
+We'll use it to demonstrate deploying a collection of kubernetes manifests to our cluster using a Helm chart.

 ### Understanding Helm Repositories
 Helm Charts can be found in two main ways: